 Contact the person or company you owe money to without delay.
 They may be able to help you find a solution to paying off the debt before the bailiffs arrive.

 In most cases, the law does not force you to open your door to a bailiff or to let them come inside your property.
-Bailiff powers do not allow them to enter a home:
+As a rule, high court bailiffs powers do not allow them to enter a home:

-Exception: Bailiffs can force their way into a home to collect unpaid Income Tax, criminal fines, or Stamp Duty.
+Exception: The rights of bailiffs means they can force their way into a home to collect unpaid Income Tax, criminal fines, or Stamp Duty.
 But, this can only take place as a last resort.

 There are some consequences of not letting a bailiff in your home or not agreeing to pay them.
 In situations such as these, bailiffs can: